Suijester/lz77-hardware/README.md

 - **Complete State:** Completed compression successfully, signal for end of program.

 ![LZ77 Hardware Block Diagram](https://github.com/user-attachments/assets/c40e7219-f886-48e0-9e70-6622fdc249c6)
 _Above is the hardware diagram of the LZ77 Implementation, with threads being permitted in any power of two under the window size._ <br>
-For simulation, LUT arrays are used for parallelism for easier read/write access to minimize simulation times.
-Real FPGA deployment would require Block RAM usage for the circular sliding window.

 ## Benchmarking
+For simulation and synthesis, LUT arrays were used for parallelism for easier read/write access to minimize synthesis and simulation times.
+Real FPGA deployment would require BRAM usage.
+Additionally, for synthesis, lower parameters were used to fit within LUT cost.
+Timing violations did occur, but synthesis with lower parameters avoids this better.
 ### Simulation Results (High Instantiated Parameters)
 | Benchmark         | Value |
 |-------------------|-------|